 "Pollard's article was a defence of the decision by the Conservative leadership to promote a Polish MEP - Michal Kaminski - to posts in the European Parliament.
 Kaminski's anti-Semitic past was easily discovered, not least by the Daily Telegraph itself.
 I protested by standing successfully against Kaminski as European Parliament Vice-President.

 "However, I have opposed Israel's policy towards the Occupied Territories for some years and disagree with the position of the Board in its unqualified support of Israel today, the context in which these remarks were made."

 Edward McMillan-Scott is a former MEP for Yorkshire & Humber and Vice-President of the European Parliament for Democracy & Human Rights.
-A relative of T E Lawrence ('of Arabia') he was a regular visitor to the Middle East and championed the cause of Arab democracy.
+A relative of T E Lawrence ('of Arabia') he was a regular visitor to the Middle East and champions the cause of Arab democracy.
 He chaired the largest-ever observer missions by MEPs to the Palestine presidential and parliamentary elections in 2005 and 2006.